arquillos/IL2campaingvalidator/Readme.md

 python .\cli.py
 ```

 The script will read the settings from the `settings.ini`file and display them
 The user will have the option to modify the settings manually
 - `Modify any setting? [y/N]:`

 The "Final" settings will be displayed and the user have the option to execute the campaign validator or abort the execution
 - `Proceed with these settings?
 [Y/n]:`

+The report is in the "output" folder (by default)

 Important!
 When the script finished the execution you may get printed issues like these ones: